 1-888.442.4551 or visit the VA website at www.gibill.va.gov

-FCC contact for GI Bill use: Rachel Nachlas
+FCC contact for GI Bill use: Amy Coldren

-, Coordinator of Veteran Services and VA Certifying Official.
+, Director of Veteran and Military Services and VA Certifying Official.

-For tuition assistance, National Guard waiver or MyCAA use, please contact the Student Accounts office.
+For tuition assistance, National Guard waiver, or MyCAA use, please contact Student Accounts.